memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 Hence we need to store and protect the key on the device.
 Below are some protection mechanisms:

-* Encrypt the key using a SoC mechanism
+* Encrypt the key using an SoC mechanism
-* Store the key in a external crypto or security chip as ATECC608B[^ATECC608B] which provides secure storage
+* Store the key in an external crypto or security chip as ATECC608B[^ATECC608B] which provides secure storage
-* Use a external Trusted Platform Module (TPM) chip
+* Use an external Trusted Platform Module (TPM) chip
 * Enable flash memory read protection mechanisms on the MCU

 ## Closing